Seagate/cortx-s3server/docs/CORTX-S3 Server Quick Start Guide.md

             * You might also see exclamation mark in front of the repositories id.
 Refer to the [Redhat Knowledge Base](https://access.redhat.com/solutions/2267871).
         * `$ yum install -y epel-release`
     * Ansible: Install ansible if not there already `$ yum install -y ansible`
+    * ipaddress: Install ipaddress if not there already `$ pip install ipaddress`

 6. You will need to set your hostname to something other than localhost `hostnamectl set-hostname --static --transient --pretty <new-name>`